5 Reasons Life Coaching Helped Me Thrive in Addiction Recovery

 Knowing you have a connection to someone who cares about your well-being, hopes, and dreams is both encouraging and life-altering.
 A life coach will keep you accountable to the most important areas of your life.
 This can include your recovery, health, personal and professional success, relationships, finances, spirituality and hobbies.

 A life coach will help you clarify where you are now and meet you where you’re at.
 A good life coach will challenge you to review your limited beliefs, habits, mindset, life goals, dreams, vision, and purpose.
-I’ve used a life coach to help me land a promotion at work, start a business, stay disciplined to an nutrition program, uncover my strengths and my life purpose, make more money, and find love (still working on this one!).
+I’ve used a life coach to help me land a promotion at work, start a business, stay disciplined to my health and wellness goals, uncover my strengths and my life purpose, make more money, and see my blind spots.

 4. You Develop Greater Self-Awareness